Innovate or Die during COVID-19

 There are also companies that can help you with this journey.
 Depends on industry, there are different experts who can help.

 Once you know how you should change and pivot, you can always do small scale testing to understand your capabilities.
 It may seem like a steep learning curve, but you have to start somewhere.
 Have a budget in mind and don’t be afraid to ask for help.
 Go to networking events and find others in the same industry and see if you can collaborate together to get out of the situation.

 Remember to market and promote once you have a new solution.
 Your customers may not know about your new offering and make sure you have a strategy to promote it as well.
 LiHO, a bubble tea company is selling bubble tea kits online for people to make their own bubble tea as home.

 If you need any help in pointing to the right direction, please let us know.

 If you are in Singapore, Enterprise SG is offering grants for local companies to adapt and grow.
-For these grants, the government may fund up to 90% during this period but a word of caution, this process may take 3 months and it is on a reimbursement basis.
-You still need to have the cash flow to pay, although you can get loans once your grants are approved.
+For these grants, the government may fund up to 90% during this period but a word of caution, this process may take 3 months and it is on reimbursement basis.
+You still need to have the cashflow to pay, although you can get loans once your grants is approved.
 (Disbursement is also not immediate)